ibm-cloud-docs/RegistryImages/ibm-backup-restore/index.md

 {:deprecated: .deprecated}
 {:table: .aria-labeledby="caption"}

-# Getting started with the `ibm-backup-restore` image
+# Getting started with the `ibmcloud-backup-restore` image
 {: #ibmbackup_restore_starter}

-The `ibm-backup-restore` image contains the preinstalled packages that are needed to back up and restore persistent storage in {{site.data.keyword.containerlong}}.
+The `ibmcloud-backup-restore` image contains the preinstalled packages that are needed to back up and restore persistent storage in {{site.data.keyword.containerlong}}.
 {:shortdesc}

+The `ibmcloud-backup-restore` image is available only in the `icr.io` registry domains, and is deprecated in the `registry.bluemix.net` domains.
+To access the image and deploy containers from it, your cluster must store an API key in an image pull secret to authorize access to {{site.data.keyword.registryshort_notm}}.
+For clusters that were created before 25 February 2019, you must update your cluster to have access to the `icr.io` registry domains so that you can use the `ibmcloud-backup-restore` image.
+For more information about what changed and how to update your cluster, see [Understanding how to authorize your cluster to pull images from a registry](/docs/containers?topic=containers-images&locale=en#cluster_registry_auth) and [Updating existing clusters to use the API key image pull secret](/docs/containers?topic=containers-images&locale=en#imagePullSecret_migrate_api_key).
+{: important}

 You can access the images that are provided by {{site.data.keyword.IBM_notm}} by using the command line, see [IBM public images](/docs/services/Registry?topic=registry-public_images#public_images).
 {: tip}